TIBCOSoftware/snappy-cloud-tools/docker/README.md

 <hr>

 ## Run SnappyData on Docker Cloud

+**NOTE:** The latest Docker image has not been tested on Docker Cloud.
+We recommend [using Helm charts to launch SnappyData cluster](https://github.com/SnappyDataInc/spark-on-k8s/tree/master/charts/snappydata) on Kubernetes.

 Docker Cloud is Docker's official platform for building, managing and deploying Docker containers across a variety of Cloud providers.
 It also provides features ideal for development workflows.